DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 #
 124 In UserSubmitted
 ### Checking For Script Whitelist File.
-* Whitelist File removed Wed Feb 28 00:20:19 MST 2024
+* Whitelist File removed Thu Feb 29 00:20:18 MST 2024
 122 In appleappstore
 ### Pulling Domains From Individual Lists.
 122 In dropbox
 122 In Backupbitlockerrecoverykey
-122 In electronicarts
+124 In electronicarts
 122 In BildDE
 122 In github
 122 In DirectTV
+97 In googlecontent
 97 In Facebook
-97 In googlecontent
 97 In googlemaps
 97 In Jackbox
 96 In googleplay
 96 In MicrosoftOffice
 36 In kickstarter
 36 In MicrosoftWebPages
+76 In netflix
 76 In Script
-76 In netflix
 113 In no-ip
 113 In Skype
 113 In plex
 113 In Spotify
 124 In reddit
 124 In TargetsWeeklyAds
+124 In sonarr
 124 In UserSubmitted
-124 In sonarr
 122 In spiceworks
 122 In appleappstore
 122 In steam
 122 In dropbox
 124 In surveymonkey
 124 In electronicarts
+122 In github
 122 In windows-xboxstore
-122 In github
+97 In youtube
 97 In googlecontent
-97 In youtube
-3536 To Whitelist
+3660 To Whitelist
 97 In googlemaps
 ### Deduplicating Merged List.
 96 In googleplay